wultra/react-native-powerauth-mobile-sdk/README.md

 ## API reference

-For API reference, visit [PowerAuth.d.ts definition file](https://github.com/wultra/react-native-powerauth-mobile-sdk/blob/master/PowerAuth.d.ts) where you can browse all documented available methods.
+For API reference, visit [folder with definition files](https://github.com/wultra/react-native-powerauth-mobile-sdk/blob/develop/lib/) where you can browse all documented available methods.

 > More detailed documentation will be added later.
 If you need any information regarding the status of this library, don't hesitate to [contact us](#contact).
 >